 Using Live Composite

 If you are an Olympus shooter, your first inclination might be to use the Live Composite feature since it will capture all changes in light over the course of many minutes or hours.
-This will allow you to capture up to 3 hours of night sky activity in a single image.
+This will allow you to capture up to 3 hours of night sky activity in a single image, or up to 6 hours when shooting with the E-M1 Mark III.
 I would actually advise against this since the star trails will overlap any of the meteors that you capture, unless this is the effect you are looking for.

 With a bit of planning, and a bit of luck it is quite possible to capture numerous meteors over the course of an hour or so of shooting.
 Just remember to make a wish after each one.